 Udham Singh Nagar is Tarai region of Kumaon division.
 It was separated by district nainital on basis of its physiographical condition.
-The geographical area of the district is 3055km2.
+The geographical area of the district is 3055km.
 The district lies between latitudes 28°53' and 29°23' N and longitudes 78°45' and 80°08' E Drainage of the area is mainly controlled by Kailash River, Gola River, Dabka River, kosi, sharda River etc. and their tributaries (locally called Nadi, Gad or Gadhera).project site falls on River Kailash.

-January is the coldest month with mean maximum temperature of 10° C, the mean minimum temperature being about 2° C. Temperature drops down to -6° C during January and February in the northern part of the district.
+January is the coldest month with mean maximum temperature of $10^{\circ}$ C, the mean minimum temperature being about $2^{\circ}$ C. Temperature drops down to $-6^{\circ}$ C during January and February in the northern part of the district.
 June is the warmest month with the mean maximum and the mean minimum temperatures of 25°C and 15°C respectively.
-The Relative Humidity increases rapidly with the onset of monsoon and reaches at about 80% during July to September.
-The driest part of the year is the pre-monsoon period, when the humidity is as low as 30% in the afternoons.
+The Relative Humidity increases rapidly with the onset of monsoon and reaches at about 80% during July to as 30% in the afternoons.
 Skies are heavily clouded during the monsoon months and for short spells when the district is affected by Western Disturbances.
 Two broad wind patterns are observed in the district viz. north easterly to easterly (May to September) and south easterly to westerly (October to March).